CZERTAINLY/CZERTAINLY-Appliance/README.md

 ## Tips for developers

-By default Appliance builder uses parameters from [`vars/main.yml`](./vars/main.yml) you can make your own modifications to that file and pass it as first argument of the builder, for example:
+By default Appliance builder uses parameters from [`vars/develop`](./vars/develop) you can make your own modifications to that file and pass it as first argument of the builder, for example:
 ```
-./build-appliance.sh vars/develop.yml
+sudo BUILD_PARAMS=vars/local bash ./build-appliance
 ```
 Playbook for CZERTAINLY installation depends on following Ansible
 roles: